 Bladder cancer is classified based on the type of cells it contains.
 The main types of bladder cancer are:

-• Transitional cell bladder cancer: About 90 percent of bladder cancers are transitional cell carcinomas – cancers that begin in the urothelial cells, which line the inside of the bladder.
+- Urothelial Carcinoma (Transitional cell) bladder cancer: About 90 percent of bladder cancers are urothelial carcinomas, or transitional cell carcinomas – cancers that begin in the urothelial cells, which line the inside of the bladder.
 Cancer that is confined to the lining of the bladder is called non-invasive bladder cancer.

 In rare cases, bladder cancer can be passed down from one generation to the next.
 Genetic counseling may be right for you.